 Don’t pretend they don’t exist.
 Figure out what sets you apart and what gives you an edge.
 Be better than them.

 “Great marketing won’t save a shitty product, but with shitty marketing, even a great product doesn’t stand a chance”.

-Things like SEO, content marketing and paid advertising are all crucial in reaching your customers.
+Things like SEO, content marketing and paid advertising are all things you should think about investing in.

 5. Expecting immediate success